 The Nineteenth-Century Studies Association is pleased to announce the BIPOC Scholars Prize, which recognizes excellence in scholarly studies from any discipline focusing on any aspect of the long nineteenth century (French Revolution to World War I) completed by a scholar who identifies as BIPOC (Black, Indigenous, or a person of color).
 The winning article will be selected by a committee of diverse nineteenth-century scholars representing a variety of disciplines.
 The winner will receive a cash award of $500 to be presented at the annual NCSA conference.
-Applicants are encouraged to attend the conference at which the prize will be awarded.
+NCSA encourages winners to attend the annual conference and will waive the conference registration fee.
+(Winners have to become NCSA members, but will be provided with a coupon during the conference registration period.)

 Eligibility

 Entries can be from any discipline, must be published in English or accompanied by an English translation, and submission of essays that are interdisciplinary are encouraged.
-Articles that appeared in print in a journal or edited collection in 2022 or between January 1 and July 31, 2023 are eligible for the 2024 BIPOC Scholars Prize; if the listed date of publication does not fall within that span (e.g. journal running behind in volume/issue years) but the work appeared between those dates, then it is eligible.
+Articles that appeared in print in a journal or edited collection in 2024 or between January 1 and June 30, 2025 are eligible for the 2026 BIPOC Scholars Prize, which will be presented at the 2026 NCSA Conference; if the listed date of publication does not fall within that span (e.g. journal running behind in volume/issue years) but the work appeared between those dates, then it is eligible.

 Essays published in online, peer-reviewed journals are considered to be “in print” and are thus eligible.
 The first format in which the article is published, whether print or online is considered to be the official publication date.